Ways to Celebrate the Holidays When You Live Away From Your Family

 - Virtual events.
 Many places of worship, community centers and local businesses have virtual events.
 You can join online events your family is attending in person or your whole family can sign up for the same event.

 - Ask for help.
 If there are holiday traditions you want to be a part of but aren’t sure how to participate in them virtually, ask your family members for help.
-A fresh perspective may be all it takes to enjoy your favorite traditions all season long.

 - Invite outside guests.
 The holidays can be tough for anyone living away from family.
 Invite friends and neighbors to virtual parties.
 That way, you can spread holiday cheer near and far.